 2010 Sean Hayes and Kristin Chenoweth play Chuck Baxter and Fran Kubelik in the first Broadway revival of Burt Bacharach and Hal David's hit 1968 musical Promises, Promises.
 The musical based on the Oscar-winning film The Apartment, also features Katie Finneran, Tony Goldwyn, and Dick Latessa.
 It runs 289 performances at the Broadway Theatre.

 2012 The Columnist, David Auburn's character study about the complexities and contradictions in the life and work of the late political journalist Joseph Alsop, opens in its Broadway world premiere at the Samuel J. Friedman Theatre.
-John Lithgow stars as the powerful writer in this fictionalized biography.
+John Lithgow stars as the powerful writer in the fictionalized biography.

 2013 Patina Miller invites audiences into the circus tent housed at the Music Box Theatre for the first Broadway revival of Roger O. Hirson and Stephen Schwartz's musical Pippin.
 Diane Paulus directs a cast that also includes Matthew James Thomas in the title role, and Andrea Martin as Berthe.
 The production wins four Tony Awards, including Best Revival of a Musical, and runs 709 performances.